Nav More

 Overview of Seeking a Neurosurgical Second Opinion

 Neurosurgical care is complex and, in many cases, can be life altering.
 Having been presented with a diagnosis or a treatment plan, patients may want to seek a second opinion for a variety of reasons.
-In this section, we describe the patient’s right to ask for a second opinion, when it can be beneficial, and the process of doing so.
+In this section, we describe the patient’s right to ask for a second opinion, when it can be beneficial, and the process of seeking a second opinion from the best neurosurgeon specializing in your condition.

 What Is the Purpose of a Second Opinion?